The Birds Of The Twelve Days Of Christmas

 On the second day of Christmas my true love sent to me Two Turtle Doves

-The Turtle Dove (Streptopelia turtur) is a common summer visitor to the UK.
-It is a dainty dove, smaller and darker than most other pigeons but would have been featured in banquets in medieval times just as today we eat pigeon.
+The Turtle Dove (Streptopelia turtur) is a summer visitor to the UK, now sadly declining in numbers.
+It is a dainty dove, smaller and darker than most other pigeons but would have featured in banquets in medieval times just as today we eat pigeon.

 On the third day of Christmas my true love sent to me Three French Hens